javalin/website/_posts/tutorials/2019-07-31-simple-frontends-with-javalin-and-vue.md

 ## Server Side State
 Now that we can log users in, it would be nice if the client knew the current user.
-Our server knows, so we need to transfers this knowledge somehow.
+Our server knows, so we need to transfer this knowledge somehow.
 This can be solved by setting a JavalinVue state function:

 ```kotlin